Palestinian Jews: References to Jews in Europe as Palestinians

-Palestinian Arab usage
+PLO Charter definition

 The Palestinian National Charter, as amended by the PLO's Palestinian National Council in July 1968, defined Palestinians as "those Arab nationals who, until 1947, normally resided in Palestine regardless of whether they were evicted from it or stayed there.
 Anyone born, after that date, of a Palestinian father—whether in Palestine or outside it—is also a Palestinian.
 The Jews who had normally resided in Palestine until the beginning of the Zionist invasion will be considered Palestinians."